 The view of the Rocky Mountains from one of the buildings at Colorado Christian Writers Conference

 Looking to attend a Writers Conference?
-Consider the wonderful setting, great staff and faculty, and nurturing atmosphere of the Colorado Christian Writers Conference May 17-20 in Estes Park, Colorado.
-It’s coming soon—next week, in fact.
-We’ll be there, meeting with prospective authors and teaching workshops.
+Consider the wonderful setting, great staff and faculty, and nurturing atmosphere of the Colorado Christian Writers Conference, usually held in May in Estes Park, Colorado.
+We love going there, meeting with prospective authors, and presenting workshops.
 We’d like to meet you there.
+(We have met several of our authors there!)

 A few other reasons to attend:

-Four free 15-minute appointments with faculty of your choice (including Cathy Lawton of Cladach Publishing)
+• Free appointments with faculty of your choice

 A mountain view at YMCA of the Rockies during CCWC